nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

 (For all use cases below, the **System** is the `ProfBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add a person
+2. ProfBook checks if input is valid
+3. ProfBook adds the persons

+   Use case ends.

+**Extensions**

+* 2a.
+Arguments that should be there is not there
+    * 2a1.
+ProfBook rejects the command and shows an error message.

+      Use case ends.

+* 2b.
+Arguments that are added results in a person that already exists in the ProfBook.
+    * 2b1.
+ProfBook rejects the command and shows an error message.

+      Use case ends.

+**Use case: Edit a contact**

+**MSS**

+1. User requests to list/search persons
+2. ProfBook shows a list of persons
+3. User requests to edit a specific person in the list
+4. ProfBook edits the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+  * 3a1.
+ProfBook rejects the command and shows an error message.

+  Use case resumes at step 2.

+* 3b.
+The attribute to be edited does not exist.
+  * 3b1.
+ProfBook rejects the command and shows an error message.
+  Use case ends.

+* 3c.
+If the attribute edited is the name and results in a similar person i.e. same name as another person
+  * 3c1.
+ProfBook rejects the command and shows an error message.

+  Use case ends.

+**Use case: Check statistics of current contact list**

+**MSS**

+1. User requests to get statistics of persons
+2. ProfBook checks if the input is valid.
+3. ProfBook shows the list of statistics for the current list.

+**Extensions**

+* 2a.
+The list is empty.

+  * 2a1.
+ProfBook rejects the command and shows an error message.

+  Use case ends.

+**Use case: Find a contact**

+**MSS**

+1. User requests to search persons
+2. ProfBook checks if the input is valid.
+3. ProfBook shows the list of persons that match the searched key and attribute.

+    Use case ends.

+**Extensions**

+* 2a.
+The given attribute type is invalid.

+    * 2a1.
+ProfBook rejects the command and shows an error message.

+    Use case ends.

+* 2b.
+The command format is invalid.
+    * 2b1.
+ProfBook rejects the command and shows an error message.

+  Use case ends

+* 2c.
+If the attribute edited is in the invalid format
+    * 2c1.
+ProfBook rejects the command and shows an error message.

+    Use case ends.

 **Use case: Delete a person**